AndreasArne/Game-of-life/README.md

 * <s>Pixel graphics for gamefield so not only showing 0 and 1.
 Using Turtle</s>
     * <s>Try other GUI library, Turtle is slow!</s> Fixed by turning of animations and delays.
 * Re-write Turtle with [ontimer](https://docs.python.org/3.6/library/turtle.html#turtle.ontimer), so game loop is in GUI and not game.py.
+* Create tests before re-writing as objects!
 * Implement an object oriented version.
-* Inject pattern into size dimensional list instead of using using patterns size for gamefield.
+* <s>Inject pattern into size dimensional list instead of using using patterns size for gamefield</s>.
 * Try other implementations of the algorithm.